Practice overview

 - obtaining civil restraint orders to prevent the frustration of warrants of possession;

-- being led in the Court of Appeal for the successful respondent in Kerr v Poplar Housing and Regeneration Ltd Community Association [2024] EWCA Civ 1260;
+- led in the Court of Appeal for the successful respondent in Kerr v Poplar Housing and Regeneration Ltd Community Association [2024] EWCA Civ 1260;

 - obtaining a favourable settlement at mediation for the owner of an equestrian property in a boundary and water supply from a private reservoir easement dispute;